wojiaodawei/spam-detector/README.md

 The aim of this project was to find the best spam detector by comparing supervised classification methods on SMS and email data.

+The data folder is missing.
+Only source code is available here.

 ## Use of the Python 3 library *scikit-learn*
-A tutorial on text classification with *scikit-learn* can be found [**here**](http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html)
+A tutorial on text classification with *scikit-learn* can be found [**here**](http://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html).

-## Data, labels and
-The class we are looking for is "spam", this is the Class 1, the positive class.
-While class 0 is the negative class when hams are found.
+## Experimental details to know

 There are 2 databases:
 * one for SMS
 * one for emails

+"spam" is the Class 1, the positive class.
+While class 0 is the negative class "ham".

 The experimental parameters for learning are as follows:
-- 5 cross-validation folds
+* 5 cross-validation folds
-- all SMS are randomly divided into 30% for training and 70% for testing
+* all SMS are randomly divided into 30% for training and 70% for testing
-- all supervised emails are randomly divided into 1/3 for training and 2/3 for testing
+* all supervised emails are randomly divided into 2/3 for training and 1/3 for testing

 The types of classifiers compared are :
-- Decision Trees
+* Decision Trees
-- Support Vector Machine
+* Support Vector Machine
-- K-Nearest Neighbors
+* K-Nearest Neighbors
-- Naive Bayesians
+* Naive Bayesians
 By tuning them on their different parameters, we end up with 94 different classifiers to compare.

 Several scoring functions are used to evaluate the classifiers:
-- the proportion of well-classified examples
+* the proportion of well-classified examples
-- the number of well-detected spam messages
+* the number of well-detected spam messages
-- the number of well-detected non-spams (hams)
+* the number of well-detected non-spams (hams)
-- the average precision (*accuracy*)
+* the average precision (*accuracy*)
-- the area under the ROC curve
+* the area under the ROC curve
 These 5 evaluation criteria are defined in the module *Metrics.py*.

 The results are saved in the directory *results/*.